 When someone regularly self-harms as a means of coping over a period of time, it can become difficult to change that behaviour.
 Self-harming behaviour is a complex combination of emotions, actions and reactions to the external world and requires expert assistance to manage and resolve.

 People who use self-harm have often experienced difficult times in their lives.
 Some situations that have led people to hurt themselves include:

 - Being persistently bullied or abused (emotional, physical, and/or sexual abuse)

 - Losing someone close to you, like a parent or sibling

 - Relationship break ups and intense emotional pain or loss

 - Living with mental illness (e.g., anxiety and depression)

 Self-harm is usually a response to the powerful distress associated with these situations.

 These emotions can range from hopelessness, anxiety, rejection, anger, and despair through to guilt.
 People who self-harm may find it difficult to express strongly negative feelings or may feel helpless and powerless in the face of overwhelming difficulty.
 People self-harm as a means of relieving, controlling or expressing the distress and emotional pain of these intense emotions.

-How can I help someone who self-harms?
+Self-harm: How can I help someone?